 The Company transacts, on a limited basis, in exchange traded and over-the-counter derivatives for both asset and liability management as well as for trading and investment purposes.
 Risks managed using derivative instruments include interest rate risk and, to a lesser extent, foreign exchange risk.
-All derivative instruments are measured at fair value and are recognized as either assets or liabilities on the consolidated statement of financial condition.
+All derivative instruments are measured at fair value and are recognized as either assets or liabilities on the consolidated Balance sheet.